Mounting a DFS share returns `mount error(126): Required key not available`

 create dns_resolver * * /usr/sbin/cifs.upcall %k

-• In Red Hat Enterprise Linux 6 with the package 'cifs-utils' installed, '/etc/cifs.spnego.conf' will be automatically added in '/etc/request-key.d':
+• The cifs-utils package shipped in Red Hat Enterprise Linux 6 includes the file /etc/cifs.spnego.conf that will be automatically added in /etc/request-key.d:

 create cifs.spnego * * /usr/sbin/cifs.upcall %k